magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > of libraries targeting both Clojure and ClojureScript.
 >
 > Code intended to be common across multiple platforms should use a new
 > supported file extension: ".cljc".
-When requested to load a namespace,
+When requesting to load a namespace,
 > the platform-specific file extension (.clj, .cljs) will be checked
 > prior to .cljc.

-The patched `valip` lib has been rewrote by using the above `Reader Conditionals` new capability, which is the named CLJ/CLJS gave to the solution of the `Feature Expression` problem.
+The updated `valip` library has been rewritten using the `Reader Conditionals` capability, which is the name CLJ/CLJS gave to the solution of the `Feature Expression` problem.

 The `modern-cljs.login.validators` namespace we just wrote is currently hosted in the `src/clj` source directory of the project.
-It required portable namespace from the `valip` patched lib and did not used any expression available for the JVM platform only.
+It uses the portable namespace from the `valip` lib and does not use any features available on the JVM.

 What does that means?
-It means you can safely rename the file with the `cljc` extension and move it under a new `src/cljc` source path directory in the `build.boot` building file.
+It means you can safely rename the file with the `cljc` extension and move it under a new `src/cljc` source path directory in the `build.boot` file.

 ## src/cljc